shreyasmisra/Accelerometer-data-Prediction/README.md

 Step 4: Test each Model using cross validation and feature importances using L1 and L2 regularization.<br/>
 Step 5: Use the best model and features to test accuracy of the validation set and predict the values of the new data.<br/>

-Results - All movements were walking with a maximum accuracy of 93%.
-However, this could be due to overtraining as there is not enough data.
+Results - All movements were classified as walking with a maximum accuracy of 93%.